T-racey/100-days-of-code/log.md

 We used:

-variables
-if statements
-loops
-functions
+variables, if statements, loops, functions

 Then, we declared a function that prompts the user for input - a password.
 We stored that password in a variable within the function